rajjzzz/Project-Based-Learning/README.md

 Physical State Calculator: A Python program which tells you the physical state of an object given its current temperature.

 Max_Element_Finder: A MATLAB script which locates the element with the highest value in a matrix and returns its position.

+Naive_Gauss: A MATLAB function which performs naive gaussian elimination on a given matrix.